Henley: how to choose and wear this heroic garment

 DAVID'S NOTE:

-• Allen Edmonds: we don't particularly recommend Allen Edmonds products at the moment but if you find vintage shoes from the brand in good condition, go for it!
+• Allen Edmonds: We don't particularly recommend Allen Edmonds products at the moment, but if you find vintage shoes from the brand in good condition, go for it!
 Especially these cordovan ones that I found for cheap.

 • Linshi Tasks is a Chinese brand that is almost impossible to find in France.